devleaks/divelog/README.md

 is created.

+Linked album are displayed in the dive log detail page (only).

+To link album to divelog, the album must have the following metadata (Go to Edit Album, press the "Additional information" link to reveal more album metadata):

+hypeGallery Album Field | Divelog Requirement date | Must correspond to the 'dive_date' of divelog. categories | Must contain the text of localized string 'divelog:hypeGallery:category'.

+Notes: Currently, search for corresponding album are performed at divelog save time, and when dive log detail page is requested.
+The latest is not the most efficient method, and work around are in progress.

 ### Relation to other Dives ###

 (Work in progress.
 The goal to establish relationship between dives at the same site the same day.)

+(When completed) Divelog will display related dives in the dive log detail page.

 #### Club Dives ####